Tourism in the Philippines: History

-The tourism industry flourished during the late 19th to early 20th century due to the influx of immigrants from Europe and the United States.
+The tourism industry flourished during the late 19th to early 20th centuries due to the influx of immigrants from Europe and the United States.
 It was listed as one of the best countries to visit in Asia aside from Hong Kong and Japan, earning the nickname "Pearl of the Orient Seas".
-The tourism declined during and after the World War II, leaving the country with a completely devastated economy, and a landscape filled with destroyed heritage towns.
+The tourism declined during and after World War II, leaving the country with a completely devastated economy, and a landscape filled with destroyed heritage towns.
 The second wave of tourist influx flourished in the 1950s but declined drastically during the dictatorship era.
 After the People Power Revolution, the tourism industry continued to decline due to the domino effect caused by the Marcos dictatorship.
-The industry only managed to cope in 1991 and 1992, where 1.2 million tourists visited the Philippines.
+The industry only managed to cope in 1991 and 1992, when 1.2 million tourists visited the Philippines.
 It afterwards waned again after a decade due to corrupt practices in government.

-The tourism industry flourished again at the early part of the 2010s under the "It's More Fun in the Philippines", which was regarded as an international success.
-The country saw an influx of foreign tourists, with the aid of social media and the creative tagline.
+In 2012, the Department of Tourism launched the "It's More Fun in the Philippines!" campaign, intended to compete with more established regional tourism slogans such as "Amazing Thailand", "Malaysia Truly Asia" and "Incredible India".
+Foreign arrivals rose each year over the campaign's first four years, increasing by 25.46% from 4,272,811 in 2012 to 5,360,682 in 2015; South Korea, the United States and Japan were the top source countries throughout the period.

-8,260,913 international visitors arrived from January to December 2019, up by 15.24% for the same period in 2018. of these came from East Asia, came from North America, and came from other ASEAN countries.
+A total of 8,260,913 international visitors arrived from January to December 2019, up by 15.24% for the same period in 2018. of these came from East Asia, came from North America, and came from other ASEAN countries.

 The tourism industry was severely affected during the COVID-19 pandemic, when tourist arrivals dropped to only 1.48 million in 2020 due to government pandemic-related lockdowns to control the spread of the virus, and when Super Typhoon Odette ravaged tourism-dependent remote islands, including Siargao, in central and southern Philippines in December 2021.
 The country was reopened to international tourists starting February 10, 2022, after nearly two years of border closure due to the COVID-19 pandemic.